"So, how do you read the public response, Alderman Powers?" Yerkes leaned forward on his elbows at his massive desk.

 "Go on," said Mayor Harrison, "The alderman has the floor and you will wait your turn, Powers."

 "Breach of agenda, sir!" shouted Powers.
 "First we have the unfinished motion to restructure Streets and Sanitation!"
-Boos greeted this from Alzina and her friends up in the gallery.
+"Boo" and hissing noices greeted this push for getting at the new sanitation inspector from Powers.
+Alzina and her friends up in the gallery tapped their rings and umbrella handles on the wooden rail.
 Powers sat back down with a thud, craning his neck to see who was booing and whether his votes were all present.

 "But your honor!" objected Bathhouse John.